 SCALES Research AssociateSarah joined LiLaC Lab in 2018 as a Research Associate for SCALES.
 She completed her PhD at the University of Bristol with Marcus Munafo and Chris Jarrold.
 Her PhD research focused on emotion recognition in children with autism.
 After her PhD, she moved to the University of Cambridge to work with Simon Baron-Cohen on social vulnerability and mental health outcomes in autism.
 She is particularly interested in understanding links between language, emotion processing and mental health in young people with neurodevelopmental conditions.

 SCALES Research AssistantLaura joined LiLaC Lab in 2018 as a Research Assistant for SCALES.
 She has a background in Psychology and completed an MSc in Developmental Disorders.
-Before joining the SCALES team, Laura worked on the SHIPS (Screening to improve Health In very Pre-term infantS) study at the University of Leicester which involved conducting developmental assessments with children 5 & 6 years of age born at less than 28 weeks gestation.
+Before joining the SCALES team, Laura worked on the SHIPS (Screening to improve Health In very Pre-term infants) study at the University of Leicester which involved conducting developmental assessments with children 5 & 6 years of age born at less than 28 weeks gestation.

 SCALES Research AssistantJess joined LiLaC Lab in 2018 as a Research Assistant.
 She completed her undergraduate degree in Psychology at the University of Sussex.
 Jess has worked in various research and education roles, with her latest Research Assistant post at the University of Sussex investigating infant colour vision deficiency and colour perception in autistic adults.
 She has a particular interest in the links between mental health and neurodevelopmental conditions in schools and their future impact on young people.

-Student Research AssistantChatrin is a second year BSc Psychology and Language Sciences student.
+Student Research AssistantChatrin is a third year BSc Psychology and Language Sciences student.
 His research interests lie in understanding the relationships between language and other forms of cognition like memory, attention and emotion processing.
 In addition, he is interested in linguistics and philosophy of mind, and how data from experimental psychology can inform debates in these disciplines.

 SCALES Project Manager (University of Surrey)Debbie completed her PhD with Prof. Maggie Snowling and Prof. Charles Hulme at the University of York in 2009.
 Her research focused on understanding the comorbidity between dyslexia and Attention Deficit Hyperactivity Disorder (ADHD) by investigating the cognitive profiles associated with these disorders and their overlap.